freedomlayer/offset/doc/docs/tutorial.md

 Alice could charge 1 dollar for every transaction she forwards.

 Offst is a system that works this way.
-People or organizations can set up mutual credit which each other, and leverage those mutual credits to send payments to anyone in the network.
+People or organizations can set up mutual credit with each other, and leverage those mutual credits to send payments to anyone in the network.
 A participant that mediates a transaction earns 1 credit.